infinum/eightshift-boilerplate/readme.txt

 License: MIT
 License URI: https://opensource.org/licenses/MIT

-Infinum WordPress Boilerplate contains all the tools you need to start building a modern WordPress theme, using all the latest front end development tools.
+Eightshift WordPress Boilerplate contains all the tools you need to start building a modern WordPress theme, using all the latest front end development tools.

 == Description ==

-= What is Infinum WordPress Boilerplate? =
+= What is Eightshift WordPress Boilerplate? =

 This is an open-source modern boilerplate / starter theme with all the latest dev goodies such as webpack, scss, babel, browsersync, etc.